Last updated on November 7th, 2018 at 12:18 pm

-I have had just recently in 2018 another trip to the city of angels was back in 1996, over 20 years ago.
+I have had just recently in 2018 another trip to the city of angels, however, my first time was over 20 years ago.
 I absolutely had no idea on where to stay in Bangkok, which area was better to visit or sleep and most importantly how long to stay.

 One thing I understood straight after a few hours was that Bangkok was an amazing fun city, certainly impossible to get bored, especially in the night 🙂

 On my second day I was already re-planning my trip to spend more days in the Thai capital and once back home I started looking for jobs there.